sahil-kale/autoglide/monte_carlo/readme.md

 ![Thermal Center Offset Simulation](thermal_offset_analysis.png)

+The analysis shows that the glider is able to effectively locate and center the thermal in the majority of cases.
+The state estimator performs quite well and converges to the true thermal parameters quickly, with a relatively fast time to first circle.
+The guidance algorithm is also effective at centering the thermal, with the majority of simulations achieving a steady-state uplift close to the maximum possible uplift for the given thermal strength.

+Notably, the glider fails to center the thermal effectively in 14 of the simulations run - these cases were due a large initial offset for which we'd expect the glider to take a long time to locate the thermal or qualify it as not worth probing for, achieving a fairly realistic result even though it shows up as a failure mode in the analysis.

 ## Learnings
 The Monte Carlo simulations were something I was originally doing to get an idea of how to actually validate the robustness control algorithm in the wild.
 What I was *not* expecting was discovering the innate usefulness of these simulations in exposing weaknesses in the control algorithms themselves almost immediately.
 I later found this is actually a key use case of Monte Carlo simulations in control theory.